Seq # 185410050

 Mine

-A very long, winding corridor on the upperside of a leaf, never on the underside, and the mine never crosses itself.
+A very long, winding corridor on the upper side of a leaf, never on the underside, and the mine never crosses itself.
 Sometimes, the mine occupies the entire leaf surface.
-The frass is concentrated in a continuous central, rather broad and dark green frass, distinguising it from the narrow, and almost black frassline in Phyllocnistis labyrinthella.
+The frass is concentrated in a continuous central, rather broad, and dark green frass, distinguishing it from the narrow, and almost black frass line in Phyllocnistis labyrinthella.

 See also gracillariidae.net and bladmineerders.be.